 Businesses are using real-time data to track their markets, their customers’ behaviors, their advertising performance, and more.
 So why don’t we start applying this same level of analysis to tracking employee engagement?
 Forget annual surveys: you should be measuring engagement on a weekly, if not daily, basis.

+Companies understand the importance of employee morale and are actively trying to take the pulse of engagement across the organization to better understand their workforce.
 Frequent employee surveys will allow you to track the effects of changes in your business, such as new system implementation, changes in management, changes in company structure, or anything else that might affect engagement and morale.

 Make smart changes based on employee feedback